 University of Maryland Global Campus's Office of the President leads the university in its mission of offering top-quality educational opportunities to adult students in Maryland, the nation, and the world, setting the global standard of excellence in adult education.

-Meet UMGC's Interim President, Lawrence E. Leak, PhD
+Meet UMGC's President, Gregory Fowler, PhD

 More from the President

 Learn about the president's strategic roadmap for student achievement and growth.

 Read testimony delivered to the Maryland state legislature.